MMH at a glance

-More on addressing the crisis of Maternal Mental Illness among economically disadvantaged women in our learning brief.
+More on addressing Maternal Mental Illness among economically disadvantaged women in our learning brief.

 - Many of the talking therapies have been shown to improve depression for mothers.
 These include interpersonal therapy, cognitive behavioural therapy and psychoeducation.
 It has also been demonstrated that non mental health professionals, such a lay health providers, may be ideally suited to deliver these treatments.

-- Maternal mental health problems are detectable and treatable, and many are predictable and preventable.
+- Maternal mental health problems are detectable and treatable, and often may be predictable and preventable.

 - Preventing and treating maternal mental illness should include providing meaningful support to empower and enhance the resilience of mothers living in difficult circumstances.
 Activating healthy social networks is a key component to this.

 - In instances of moderate to severe depression, pharmacological treatment (antidepressants) is usually recommended, and is effective in decreasing depressive symptoms.

 The maternity setting can be a stressful environment.
 Here, health workers are the primary interface between a particularly vulnerable population and health care system, but they often come from the same community as their patients, and are likely to share the same stressful social conditions.
 Therefore supporting them is just as vital as supporting mothers.
 Paying attention to the emotional wellbeing of all providers interacting with mothers is likely to improve the quality of care provided to mothers.